-These guidelines give you the basic information you need to create a starting LIVING GREYHAWKTM character, and to advance your character.
-Please be aware that these guidelines, like the LIVING GREYHAWK campaign, will change.
-Our commitment to you is that any changes will add options to characters (as more D&D® or GREYHAWK® material is published), not take away options, but very infrequently we may have to restrict options that were previously available.
-We will only do so after careful consideration.
+These guidelines give you the basic information you need to create a starting Living GreyhawkTM character, and to advance your character.
+Please be aware that these guidelines, like the Living Greyhawk campaign, will change.
+As more D&D® or Greyhawk® material is published, we'll want to add those options to the official Living Greyhawk rules.
+Very infrequently we may have to restrict previously available options, though this certainly isn't a goal and will only happen after careful consideration.

 These guidelines have a version number and date.
 All LIVING GREYHAWK characters must comply with the most current version of the D&D Player's Handbook and these guidelines.